SalesforceCommerceCloud/pwa-kit/packages/template-retail-react-app/app/page-designer/README.md

 ## Sample Usage

-Below is a sample page that you can use in your _retail react app_ to visualize pages that have created in business manager.
+Below is a sample page that you can use as a starting point in your _retail react app_ to visualize pages that have created in business manager.
+After starting the dev server you can access the page viewer using the following url `http://localhost:3000/page-viewer/homepage-example`. _Note: "homepage-example is a sample page designer page that is included with all Business Manager backends, if you want to view another page you created, please use that id instead._

 ```
 // app/pages/page-viewer/index.jsx